 Texas A&M University provides a variety of IT resources that are administered by various technology support groups throughout the university system.
-Due to this, the Bush School DC Information Technology team acts as a single point of contact for all technology related issues in order to efficiently coordinate support.
+The Bush School DC IT team acts as a single point of contact for all technology related issues to efficiently coordinate support.

 Requests for technology assistance can be sent to bushschooldcit@tamu.edu.
 Requests sent to this email will be responded to within 24 hours for non-emergency issues.
 Technology emergencies will be responded to as quickly as possible.
-The IT team also accepts walk-up requests for assistance in our offices on the 7th floor of the school.
+The IT team also accepts walk-up requests for assistance in our offices on the 2nd floor of the school.

-The BSDC IT team is available during normal business hours (09:00AM-05:00PM M-F).
-On-site support hours are extended until 6:30PM for the first four weeks of classes.
+The Bush School IT team is available during normal business hours (9:00 am-5:00 pm M-F).
+On-site support hours are extended until 6:30 pm for the first four weeks of classes.

 Information concerning the use of other technologies, information resources, and specific policies may be distributed separately.
-Students are required to follow and conform to all of these policies and procedures.
+Students are required to follow and conform to all policies and procedures.

-Because the University is an agency of the state of Texas, users must conform to all applicable state laws.
+The University is an agency of the state of Texas; therefore, users must conform to all applicable state laws.
 Non-compliance may lead to disciplinary action by the University, including, in extreme cases, revocation of computer-use privileges and/or expulsion/ dismissal from the University, or even lawful intervention.
-Under certain circumstances, unauthorized access to or modification, disclosure, or destruction of the Bush School DC or Texas A&M IT resources, or violation of licensing agreements and/or copyright laws, may give rise to civil and/or criminal liability.
+Under certain circumstances, unauthorized access to or modification, disclosure, or destruction of the Bush School DC or TAMU IT resources, or violation of licensing agreements and/or copyright laws, may give rise to civil and/or criminal liability.
 University-wide rules and policies may be found at http://rules-saps.tamu.edu.

-M. Student Right-to-Know and Campus Security Act
+N. Student Right-to-Know and Campus Security Act

-The Student Right to Know Act requires an institution which participates in any student financial assistance program under Title IV of the Higher Education Act of 1965 (as amended) to disclose information about graduation rates to current and prospective students.
-Institutions which award athletically-related student aid are also required under the Student Right-to-Know Act to disclose data related to the institution's student population and student-athlete graduation rates to potential student-athletes, their parents, coaches, and counselors.
+The Student Right to Know Act requires an institution that participates in any student financial assistance program under Title IV of the Higher Education Act of 1965 (as amended) to disclose information about graduation rates to current and prospective students.
+Institutions that award athletically-related student aid are also required under the Student Right-to-Know Act to disclose data related to the institution's student population and student-athlete graduation rates to potential student-athletes, their parents, coaches, and counselors.

-In addition to the graduation rates of student-athletes receiving athletically-related financial aid, Texas A&M University complies with the other reporting requirements of the Federal Right-to-Know and Campus Security Act.
+In addition to the graduation rates of student-athletes receiving athletically related financial aid, TAMU complies with the other reporting requirements of the Federal Right-to-Know and Campus Security Act.
 The following information is also reported through the appropriate offices listed below: